 The alarm stage (aka fight or flight)

-Your body goes into the alarm stage when you’re being chased by a cheetah, when you slam on your brakes to avoid a crash, or when you have a conflict at work.
-You can feel your fight-or-flight response engage.
-You get a burst of stress hormones, including adrenaline, cortisol, epinephrine, and others.
-That belly jump, that tingle in your limbs — that’s your alarm system sounding.
+Your body goes into the alarm stage when you’re being chased by a cheetah, when you slam on your brakes to avoid a crash or when you have a conflict at work.

-When all of this is happening, your body suppresses your organs, usually through the vagal pathways, because it’s instead preparing energy resources to mobilize to counteract the stressor.
-Your heart beats faster, your pupils dilate — all to help you fight off or flee from the perceived enemy.
+When all of this is happening, your body suppresses your organs, usually through the vagal pathways.
+It’s preparing energy resources to mobilize to counteract the stressor.
+Your heart beats faster and your pupils dilate, all to help you fight off or flee from the perceived enemy.

 When the stressor is short-lived, you can recover quickly when it’s over.
-When you have chronic, low-level stress, you spend time in exhaustion mode, which we’ll get to in a minute.
+When you have consistent, low-level stress, you spend time in exhaustion mode, the effects of which we’ll get to in a minute.

 The state of resistance

 During the state of resistance, the stressor is no longer there—or at least, the threat is no longer there.
 This is the time when your systems try to get back into balance.
 The body metabolizes and excretes stress hormones that it no longer needs.

 Think of this as the “coming down” phase.
 Though your body attempts to recover, it still remains on high alert.
 You may be irritable or forgetful.

 Chances are, you’ve felt exhaustion after intense times.
 The exhaustion stage of the stress response can happen at the system level.

 When you experience consistent, low-level stress, you’ll feel it in more ways than one.
 For example, when you’re stressed, your digestive system slows to a halt and you end up with gastric distress a little later on.
 You might feel entirely spent with low energy levels, or you may even run down your immune system.
 Yikes.